cypnk/Bare/README.md

 		* "Invalid file path search" or "Attempt to write to unloaded plugin directory": A plugin tried to write to another plugin's folder without that other plugin being loaded.
 Make sure your plugins have all their dependencies added first to "plugins_enabled" in *config.json* or PLUGINS_ENABLED in *index.php*

-		* "Unknown status code...": A attempt to send a page to a visitor or redirect a visitor using an HTTP status code that Bare doesn't support.
+		* "Unknown status code...": An attempt to send a page to a visitor or redirect a visitor using an HTTP status code that Bare doesn't support.
 Check for any redirects or send() function calls in any recently added plugins.
 Bare can respond with the following HTTP status codes:
 200, 201, 202, 204, 205, 206, 300, 301, 302, 303, 304, 400, 401, 403, 404, 405, 406, 407, 409, 410, 411, 412, 413, 414, 415, 425, 429, 431, 500, 501, 503

 		* "Invalid URL...": A redirect attempt was made to a different host, domain name, or IP address other than the one currently serving the visitor.
 Bare only supports redirecting to URLs on the same host using the built-in redirect() function.